-School refusal is often related to other issues such as anxiety and depression.
+School refusal in teens is often related to other issues such as anxiety and depression.
 School refusal can mean added stress to your child, you, and your family as a whole.
 The term “school refusal” is by no means referring to a child whining or complaining about how much they are dreading a long school day.
 It is much more intense than that.
 School refusal is known as “school phobia” and the product of separation anxiety.
 When anxiety or depression becomes severe enough it can lead to children missing days to weeks of school.
 In return, this can hinder their ability to develop important skills and progress academically like their peers.

 Signs of School Refusal